 Any organization with money flowing needs to do its Customer Due Diligence (CDD).
 By creating a smart system, you benefit from its effective risk management.
 It comes along with avoiding potential crimes and fines.
 Basic identity verification isn’t enough, and as we progress, financial institutions take extra security measures.
 This helps build a valuable connection based on trust because consumers rely on institutions to keep their money and personal data safe.

-eKYC and Enhanced Customer Due Diligence
+eKYC and Enhanced Due Diligence (EDD)

-Doing the due diligence helps find out extra information which isn’t covered through eKYC, such as the nature of the business relationship or the purpose of the transaction.
+Doing the due diligence helps find out extra information that isn’t covered through eKYC, such as the nature of the business relationship or the purpose of the transaction.
 This process also answers the “how” questions – how the money was obtained and how much money the customer handles.

 Effective eKYC can be defined as detective work, as a proper investigation must be done, and all questions must be answered.
 Once the true nature of the client’s transactions is deconstructed, the risks are minimized.
 In the digital world, paper leads to trials and additional expenses, whereas eKYC is a solution to reduce human error and the risk of corruption or tax evasion.